Fonta1n3/FullyNoded/Readme.md

 ## Simple Install Using iTunes or XCode

-[You can download the IPA file here](https://drive.google.com/open?id=1SuKSxUmDZ-ucaujtRjWKZOvTCspmnOk4) then you can install it directly to your device using either [iTunes](https://imazing.com/guides/how-to-install-apps-itunes-12-7) or [XCode](https://docs.monaca.io/en/products_guide/monaca_ide/deploy/non_market_deploy/#install-using-xcode) (you can also just drag and drop the ipa file onto a simulator in xcode).
+[You can download the IPA file here](https://drive.google.com/open?id=1SuKSxUmDZ-ucaujtRjWKZOvTCspmnOk4)  [iTunes](https://imazing.com/guides/how-to-install-apps-itunes-12-7) or [XCode](https://docs.monaca.io/en/products_guide/monaca_ide/deploy/non_market_deploy/#install-using-xcode) (you can also just drag and drop the ipa file onto a simulator in xcode).

 ## Build From Source - Mac

-First things first see if you have brew installed by opening a terminal and running `brew help`, if you get a valid response you have brew installed already.
+See if you have brew installed by opening a terminal and running `brew --version`, if you get a valid response you have brew installed already.
 If not in your terminal run:

 `cd /usr/local`